 To be more precise, they are HTML elements that describe and summarise the contents of your page.
-In the image below, they are the ones inside the orange square:
+In the image below, they are the ones inside the red square:

 If you don’t edit them yourself, they are automatically selected based on your text and added as a description to inform users what to expect regarding your post.

 I recommend that you decide what gets written and to do it yourself.
 When you make these changes, don’t omit to add a few keywords as well.
 If you wish to know how to do it, check out this article.

 If you’ve made it this far, congratulations! 🎉 It means that you are now more knowledgeable about the new ways to write content.
 They will make your piece more valuable, closer to your audience’s needs, ranking higher on the world wide web.

 - Knowing your audience — when you are aware of who your article will target, you will be able to construct your message in more relevant ways for them.
 Do your research.

 - Organising your text — narrow down the main points and how they will blend in together.
 Don’t shy away from being authentic by sharing examples or stories from your experience.
 This way your blog entry is original and meaningful.